 The Code for Sustainable Homes is the seminal national standard (adopted in England, Wales and Northern Ireland), which sets the benchmark for the sustainable design and construction of new homes.
 Meeting level three of the Code for Sustainable Homes is a requirement for organisations receiving government funding for affordable housing.
 For private sector housing achieving a strong environmental rating provides a powerful marketing tool for the developer.
 Sustainable Homes provides three training solutions in relation to the Code for Sustainable Homes:

-Three day Code assessor training course, plus exam.
-If you want thorough insight in to the Code for Sustainable Homes and to know how the assessment process works, this course is for you.
-Qualifying as a Code for Sustainable Homes assessor may attract a considerable income and will be a valuable service to clients, read more
+Our three-day Code assessor training course, plus exam is for you if you want thorough insight in to the Code for Sustainable Homes and to know how the assessment process works.
+As one of only a few licensed organisation through BRE, our course is taught by qualified and experienced Code assessors.
+Completion will allow you to attract a considerable income and will be a valuable service to clients, read more

 If you know the Code for Sustainable Homes well (you are an assessor or quite experienced in construction) and you want an update on how the Code for Sustainable Homes has changed in the last year.
 This highly interactive popular course is for you.
 Read more here